ContextPilot: Fast Long-Context Inference via Context Reuse: Context Alignment

 Our scheduler performs $O(N)$ grouping by root-prefix path and \({O}(N\log N)\) in-group sorting over \(N\) contexts, with negligible real-time overhead.
-In contrast, existing indexing methods such as RAGCache and SGLang’s LPM use a \textbf{global prefix selection that rescans a radix tree with \(M\) nodes at each decision point}, yielding \(O(N\log M) + O(N\log N)\) overall as cache state evolves.
+In contrast, existing indexing methods such as RAGCache and SGLang's LPM use a \textbf{global prefix selection that rescans a radix tree with \(M\) nodes at each decision point}, yielding \(O(N\log M) + O(N\log N)\) overall as cache state evolves.
 By draining groups sequentially, our method \textbf{avoids repeated tree searches}, better preserves reuse under tight KV budgets, and keeps complexity independent of \(M\).
+The full scheduling pseudocode is given in \autoref{alg:grouping} (\appref{apd:algorithms}).